Govt support for businesses struggling with red light setting

 Robertson said that reflected the expected timing for Omicron to peak and ease again.

-"We will continue to closely monitor the situation and have the option to extend the payment if this is necessary."
+"We will continue to closely monitor the situation and have the option to extend the payment if this is necessary," Robertson said.

+The Treasury estimated that the cost of each payment will be $160m-$260m.

-Robertson said he had been monitoring the impact of the traffic light system on businesses and the economy, and while most businesses could open and operate relatively normally there had been drop-offs in business for many.
+The government had been monitoring the impact of the traffic light system on businesses and the economy, and while most businesses could open and operate relatively normally there had been drop-offs in business for many.

 "We can see that the majority of the economy is operating close to normal, but in some sectors, like hospitality and events, there has been a significant drop-off in business.
 There are a range of reasons for this, but it is clear that the impact is putting a number of viable businesses at risk of not being able to operate."